 This is my TEDx presentation from November of 2014, about my process of memorizing music.
-I often give a similar presentation in my Chopin concerts (where the venue supports the technology).
+All the musical examples are from the Chopin etudes.

 Much of classical music is in sonata form; it's a very clear form, like a sonnet or a limerick, and understanding it makes listening to the music much more rewarding.
 I wrote this silly song, which is both in and about sonata form, to teach the form to my students.
 Click image to listen.
 Click here to download a pdf (and please feel free to use it in your study or teaching).

 I've complained for a long time about people singing the Alma Mater too slow at my college.
 I recorded this video to show the tempo--in a nice, brisk one--I prefer, and also to highlight my beginning ukulele skills.